-We’re also including some of the beautiful stave churches, regardless of whether they’re still in use today or not (most aren’t)
+I'll also include some of the beautiful stave churches, regardless of whether they’re still in use today or not.
+Most aren’t open for services, but are open to visit.

 Church tourism in Norway

-That and the importance some of these impressive buildings played in their relatively small communities for hundreds of years.
+The importance some of these impressive buildings played in their relatively small communities for hundreds of years reveals a lot about how people used to live in Norway.

 The best churches to visit in Norway